All Products

 -f ./ddl-tpcds/bin_partitioned/analyze.sql

-2. Switch to the directory in which the sample Spark SQL statements are placed.
+2. Switch to the Spark SQL directory:

 cd spark-queries-tpcds/

-3. Execute a single SQL statement.
+3. Run a single query:

 spark-beeline -u jdbc:hive2://master-1-1:10001/tpcds_bin_partitioned_orc_$SF -f q1.sql